naderehalaj-dot/cs50-business-assignments/01-computational-thinking/README.md

 # Q9.
 Why use a linked list instead of an array?
 **A:**
 When data size is not fixed or changes often.
 Linked lists allow easy insertion/deletion without shiftin

+# Reflection

+Working on this assignment gave me a deeper understanding of how fundamental computer science concepts apply to real-world problem solving.
+I realized that breaking problems down into smaller, manageable steps (like in algorithm design or bucketizing) is a universal skill, not only for programming but also for business and decision-making.
+I also learned the importance of abstraction—focusing on what matters most while ignoring unnecessary details.
+This helps reduce complexity and allows for clearer thinking when faced with challenges